Dimfred/red_black_beauty/README.md

 Edit the entry: sudo gedit <APPNAME>.desktop

-eplace the "Icon=" entry with one of the given icons and it will change
+replace the "Icon=" entry with one of the given icons and it will change

+"gimp" folder contains all files saved with gimp.

+"originals" the original icons

+"red_black" is the folder where I started to modify the animations etc. this is in progress

+ENJOY :)